3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 ---

-**UPDATE:** Since this blog post has been released, we have validated more requirements in project.
-As a result, we have updated **Landing Zone** section with *check if LZ utilizes SHA1 algorithm when using TPM1.2 module* requirement.
+**UPDATE:** Since this blog post has been released, we have added more features and validated more requirements in project.
+As a result, we have added/updated following sections:
+- **Landing Zone update** section with procedure how to update Landing Zone only;
-Also we have added more information about extending PCRs by Landing Zone and kernel, so it should be clarified now.
-It is described with details in **Landing Zone** section too.
+- **Landing Zone** section with explanation of extending PCRs by Landing Zone and kernel, so it should be easily distinguished;
+- **Landing Zone** section with
+*check if LZ utilizes SHA1 algorithm when using TPM1.2 module* requirement verification;
+- **Changes in source code** section with point to exact place in LZ's code, where SHA1 algorithm is utilized;

 In [previous article](https://blog.3mdeb.com/2020/2020-03-31-trenchboot-nlnet-lz/)
 I introduced project's basics.
 I explained briefly what parts of system are